GaalexxC/LaraPM/README.md

 ## Teaser

-This is a screen of a fully functional AJAX Pages version but the will be a static version as well.
+Screens of a fully functional AJAX Pages version but the will be a static version as well.

 ![messenger-info](https://github.com/GaryCornell/Laravel-5.4x-Private-Messenger/blob/master/demo/messenger.png)